eyalItzhak/Events-and-meetups/README.md

 Some things have not yet been implemented, so not all features are currently working.
 Among the things that have been implemented:

-Creating databases for meetings and for users.
+1.Creating databases for meetings and for users.

-1.Registration and connection forms with Valdation.
+2.Registration and connection forms with Valdation.

-2.Event creation forms with Valdation.
+3.Event creation forms with Valdation.

-3.user session.
+4.user session.

-4.manage application state with mobx
+5.manage application state with mobx

-5.Setting up a .NET server
+6.Setting up a .NET server

-6.Management of problematic requests to the server
+7.Management of "problematic" requests

 and more...